 But this lamp isn’t enough to keep the family room bright.
 Here are the bulbs I was using in the lamp.
 The standing floor lamp that was in the living room is from years ago but doesn’t give off much light either.

 So, I went to Walmart with Vanessa to pick out some new lamps and new light bulbs.
 They had a bigger selection of lamps than I was expecting them to.
-You can check out my shopping trip in my Google+ album.

 I decided to go with a 4 pack of lamps.
 The pack includes 2 complete table lamps, 1 complete floor lamp and an accent lamp.
 On the back of the box it told us what kind of bulbs to buy for each lamp in the box.